Kondzolko/sk_progress_bar/README.md

     development: *redis
     test: *redis

-If your progress bar doesn't update, make sure that you added this code in 'app/assets/javascripts/application.js'
+If your progress bar not updating data, make sure that you added this code in 'app/assets/javascripts/application.js'

     //= require jquery